Thank you for visiting our town's website. Here you will find up to date information on Where To Stay, Where To Eat and What to do.

 What to Do in Merweville

 Nestled in the heart of the Karoo, Merweville offers a charming blend of rustic adventure and tranquil discovery.
 Visitors can soak in the golden hues of the landscape on the unforgettable Letterkop Sunset Trip, or explore sustainable farming practices during the Aquaponics Tour—a testament to the town’s resilience in arid conditions.
 Sweet tooths will delight in the Nougat Factory, where local flavors come to life, while thrill-seekers can test their aim with Archery sessions.
 History buffs will appreciate the Church Tower Tour, offering panoramic views and stories from the town’s early 1900s heritage.
-For those who crave open skies and winding roads, Scenic Drives through koppies and plains reveal the untouched beauty that makes Merweville a true Karoo gem.
+For those who crave open skies and winding roads, Karoo Vreugde's Scenic Drives through koppies and plains reveal the untouched beauty that makes Merweville a true Karoo gem.
 For more details, visit the Merweville What to Do page.

 Where to Eat in Merweville